microsoft/CLRInstrumentationEngine/docs/configuration.md

 Priority|Integer ordering for InstrumentationMethod consumption.
 Higher priority applies earlier.

 ### Config Environment Variable

 The CLR Instrumentation Engine checks for environment variables with these prefixes:
 * 64bit: `MicrosoftInstrumentationEngine_ConfigPath64_`
 * 32bit: `MicrosoftInstrumentationEngine_ConfigPath32_`

 The value of these variables should be a **full path** to the *.config file.

+### Testing Custom Instrumentation Method

+In order to test your InstrumentationMethod, make sure to disable Signature Validation by setting the following environment variable and value.

+`MicrosoftInstrumentationEngine_DisableCodeSignatureValidation = 1`

+The Instrumentation Engine leverages WinTrust libraries to validate code signatures.
+See CSignatureValidator for in-depth details.